elastos/Elastos.ORG.DID.Explorer.Api/README.md

     失败: {"status":400, "result":"Err msg"}
 ```

-We can get all properties of did from this api.
+We can get all properties of a did from this api.
 But if the did is deprecated, there will be return a empty string in result.

 For example we get from our local service like this:
 ```url